 This post has easy directions for making dyes from things like red cabbage, beets, coffee grounds, and turmeric, including how much to use to create different colours.
-Mommypotamus also has a great tutorial on what colours work best for creating vibrant shades, as does Crunchy Domestic Goddess.
-Door to Door Organics has this handy infographic!
+Mommypotamus also has a great tutorial on what colours work best for creating vibrant shades.

 This post from A Storybook Life has some great ideas like “Grandma’s Quilt Eggs” where you use squares of tissue paper to make a patchwork quilt effect, and “Kaleidoscope Eggs” where you take wax crayon shavings with your hot hard-boiled eggs.
 Another cool idea is to use rubber bands to wrap around the eggs before dying, or to put different shaped stickers on your eggs before dying.

 Instead of decorating the outside of the eggs, use a tea dye to make a marble effect on hard-boiled eggs without the shell on.
 Neat!